 Some CPE equipment (for example, T1 multiplexers) now use continuously variable slope delta (CVSD) to achieve voice digitization rates below 32,000 b/s. to understand CVSD, we consider a form of DPCM where the length of the digital word per sample is a single bit.
 With such a small digital word, more samples compared to PCM-DPCM can be sent in the same bandwidth.
 Clearly, 1-bit words can not measure loudness; hence, rather than sending the change in height of the analog signal curve, the 1-bit CVSD data refer to a change in slope (steepness) of the analog signal curve.
-At the sending end, CVSD compares the input analog voltage with a reference voltage: if the signal is greater than the reference, a "1" is sent and at the same time the slope of the reference is increased; if the input is less than the reference, a "0" is sent and at the same time the slope of the reference signal.
+At the sending end, CVSD compares the input analog voltage with a reference voltage: if the signal is greater than the reference, a "1" is sent and at the same time the slope of the reference is increased; if the input is less than the reference, a "0" is sent and at the same time the slope of the reference is reduced.
+CVSD attempts to bring the reference signal in line with the incoming analog signal.
 The steeper the slope (positively or negatively), the larger the output changes between samples; the CVSD algorithm increases the size of the step taken between samples each time the slope change continues in the same direction.
 This is similar in concept to the adaptive nature of ADPCM: a series of 1s produce a progressively larger increase in the output.